 Shortly after the publication of Governor Gary R. Herbert’s 10-Year Strategic Energy Plan, the legislature carried out the Plan’s first recommendation - creating the Office of Energy Development (OED).
 OED is dedicated solely to advancing all forms of responsible energy development in the state.
-Led by Samantha Mary Julian, formerly GOED’s energy and natural resources cluster director, the OED is tasked with implementing the state energy policy, facilitating the development of the state’s conventional, advanced and alternative resources, and promoting energy education and outreach.
+Led by Dr. Laura Nelson, the OED is tasked with implementing the state energy policy, facilitating the development of the state’s conventional, advanced and alternative resources, and promoting energy education and outreach.

 Welcome from the Director

 “Thank you for visiting the Office of Energy Development’s (OED) website.
-My name is Samantha Mary Julian, and I was appointed to direct OED in the spring of 2011 when the Office was created.
-The nearly three years since have been an exciting period of rapid change not only for the energy industry, but for OED itself, as it built an effective team, developed and began to implement a strategy for achieving the Governor’s energy goals, and developed partnerships with industry, non-profits and other state and federal agencies.
+My name is Dr. Laura Nelson, and I am excited about the future of energy in Utah.
 The Office has a number of statutory roles including industry assistance, policy development and energy education and outreach.
-We hope this website helps to advance all of those goals, whether by providing energy resource or incentive information, helping you identify opportunities or partners, or explaining the issues most salient to energy companies as they work to further develop Utah’s vast and diverse resources.”
+We hope this website helps to advance all of those goals, whether by providing energy resource or incentive information, helping you identify opportunities or partners, or explaining the issues most salient to energy companies and stakeholders as they work to further develop Utah’s vast and diverse resources.”

 The Office of Energy Development